openshift-kni/performance-addon-operators/README.md

 The latency-test container image gives the possibility to run the latency test without need to install go, ginkgo or other go related modules.

-The test himself is running the `oslat` binary and verifies if the maximal latency returned by the `oslat` less than specified value under the `OSLAT_MAXIMUM_LATENCY`.
+The test itself is running the `oslat` binary and verifies if the maximal latency returned by the `oslat` less than specified value under the `OSLAT_MAXIMUM_LATENCY`.

-To run the latency test inside of the container:
+To run the latency test inside the container:

 ```
 docker run --rm -v /kubeconfig:/kubeconfig -e KUBECONFIG=/kubeconfig -e LATENCY_TEST_RUN=true -e LATENCY_TEST_RUNTIME=60 -e OSLAT_MAXIMUM_LATENCY=700 alukiano/latency-test:4.6-snapshot /usr/bin/run-tests.sh